akbaranwal22/crud-cards-app/README.md

 ## Features
 - Tasks are displayed as cards in a responsive CSS grid.
+- Fully responsive design – the UI adapts and works seamlessly on both desktop and mobile devices.
 - Load data from a mock REST API (json-server).
 - Users can add tasks with title and optional description.
 - Each card has a delete icon for removing tasks.
 Supports optimistic UI + API call.